EntryTokenRegistry and DexAdapter

 - used for token routes that go tokenIn -> WETH -> CLAIM

-- per-token pool bindings have the same live-code rule:
+resolveFurnaceRouterevertsWethClaimHopNotSetuntil it is set). - per-token pool bindings have the same live-code + EIP-7702 rejection rules:

 Per-token TokenConfig